Barry Bannan: Sheffield Wednesday

 He was awarded the Wise Old Owl Award for the 2023–24 season, the second time he has won the award.
 He made his 400th appearance for the club, in a 3–1 win against Blackburn Rovers on 21 April 2024.
 Following the end of the 2023–24 season, the club had offered Bannan a new contract which was signed on 31 May 2024.

 The following 2024–25 season, he would win the clubs player of the month and be nominated for the Championship player of the month for September, registering two goals against QPR and Luton, before notching a vital assist at home against WBA, his 100th goal contribution.
 The goal against QPR was also nominated for the Championship goal of the month award.
 After the win against Oxford United in December, he moved into the clubs top 10 all-time appearance makers, replacing Teddy Davison and Ernest Blenkinsop.
 He would win another goal of the month nomination, this time for his goal against Derby County on 1 December 2024.
 He was offered a new contract following the end of the 2024–25 season.

-After a summer of termoil at Sheffield Wednesday, Bannan was subject to much speculation, but he penned his new contract at the club on the 2 August 2025.
-He was sent off on the opening day of the season, against Leicester City, with Wednesday drawing 1–1 at the time, but would eventually lost 2–1.
+After a summer of turmoil at Sheffield Wednesday, Bannan was subject to much speculation, but he penned his new contract at the club on the 2 August 2025.
+He was sent off on the opening day of the season, against Leicester City, with Wednesday drawing 1–1 at the time, but they eventually lost 2–1.
 He would retain his form in September, where a goal against Portsmouth and two assists would see him given a nomination for Championship player of the month.
+In January, Bannan after ten and a half seasons at Sheffield Wednesday, told team-mates that the upcoming match against Bristol City would be his last for the club, with manager Henrik Pedersen confirming after the game that he had asked to leave following uncertainty of his future at the club, with the club still in administration.

+Millwall

+On 28 January 2026, Bannan signed an 18-month contract with fellow Championship club Millwall after 477 appearances with Sheffield Wednesday.

+Return to Sheffield Wednesday

+On 9 July 2026, Bannan signed a 12-month contract to return to Sheffield Wednesday just six months after leaving, following the takeover from Arise Capital Partners.
+He made his second debut against Bolton Wanderers in the EFL Cup, starting and gaining an assist in a 1–0 win.